nniccolb/DjangoApp/README.md

   In the frontpage we have categories for games, and by selecting a category it takes the user to the page where all the games from specific category are listed.
   To buy a game, the user needs to press the game name in the game view.

+  The high score feature only works on our primary game, "Ball game", as we did not implement the score system on our other game, "Sun Jump".
+Sun Jump was a group project Jonatan was part of 2 years ago and was only added to the web store as a demo.

   Registered users can also check their profile, where the user can see a list of developed and bought games.

   If user is a developer, a game can be added from nav-button in top-right corner "Add game".
-It opens a form for the developer to enter specific details about the game.
+It opens a form for the developer to enter the required, specific details about the game.